 In 1902, Al-Badr appeared as an Ahmadi newspaper.
 The first was Al-Hakam, the ROR came next.
 These are the first 3 newspapers in Ahmadiyya history.
 The newspaper would run for 11 years, it closed in December of 1913.
 The British government forcibly closed it down, details are sketchy.

 The newspaper starts.

 Mufti Muhammad Sadiq is ordered to take over the Al-Badr newspaper, since the founder and owner had died.
 After the Talim ul Islam School was shut down, MGA made Sadiq as the editor of the Al-Badr.
-Since the old owner (Munshi Muhammad Afzal) and editor of the Badr had died (March 21st, 1905).
+Since the old owner (Munshi Muhammad Afzal) and editor of the Badr had died (March 21st, 1905) of plague.
 This was his only job.
 Miyan Me‘rajuddin Sahib Umar purchased the Ahmadiyya newspaper Badr when its owner and editor, Babu Muhammad Afzal Sahib passed away, hence, this newspaper continued serving the Jamaat under him until 1913.

 _____________________________________________________________________________________________May of 1908